Cray-HPE/docs-csm/operations/network/management_network/mellanox/verify-switches_are_forwarding_dhcp_traffic.md

-# Verify the switches are forwarding DHCP traffic
+# Verify the Switches are Forwarding DHCP Traffic

-If you made it this far and still cannot pxe boot, you may have run into the IP-Helper breaking on the switch.
+At this point, if still unable to PXE boot, then the `IP-Helper` may be broken on the switch.

 [Back to Index](../README.md)